Hammadid dynasty: Architecture

-In the Qal’at Beni Hammad fragments of stucco were discovered from the Qasr al-Salam and the Qasr al-Manar which may be the oldest fragments of muqarnas in the Western Islamic world, dating back to the 11th or 12th century.
+In the Qal'at Beni Hammad fragments of stucco were discovered from the Qasr al-Salam and the Qasr al-Manar which may be the oldest fragments of muqarnas in the Western Islamic world, dating back to the 11th or 12th century.
 According to Lucien Golvin the fragments of the muqarnas semi-dome at the Qasr al-Salam are the oldest documented remains of a true muqarnas vault in the Islamic world.
 However, other scholars of Islamic architecture have questioned or rejected the dating of these fragments or their identification as true muqarnas.

-Furthermore, the Qal’at buildings are considered to be documented antecedents and precursors to certain developments in Western Islamic art in the 12th century.
-Plaster capitals that were found at the Qal’at were composed of smooth leaves recurved in their upper part are considered to be an antecedent to the common Almoravid and Almohad forms which are seen in the Great Mosque of Tlemcen or in Tinmel.
+Furthermore, the Qal'at buildings are considered to be documented antecedents and precursors to certain developments in Western Islamic art in the 12th century.
+Plaster capitals that were found at the Qal'at were composed of smooth leaves recurved in their upper part, considered to be an antecedent to the common Almoravid and Almohad forms which are seen in the Great Mosque of Tlemcen or in Tinmel.
 The framework of a marble basin and a grey marble fragment document the use of multifoil arches with spiral-form impost decoration.
-The use of this motif at the Qal’at subsequently spread during the times of the Almoravids and became universal in Almohad buildings.
+The use of this motif at the Qal'at subsequently spread during the times of the Almoravids and became universal in Almohad buildings.
 The square rooms surrounded by rampant barrel vaults in the Qasr al-Manar have been compared to the Almohad minarets and the Torre Pisana in Palermo which it predates.
 The Hammadid palaces are also noted to contain the first or one of the first documented use of shadirwan.